guadapascal/guadapascal/README.md

 I work with a gender and intersectional perspective grounded in open science and epistemic justice principles.

 ## 🔭 More about me:
-I hold a Master's in Decision Systems Engineering from URJC (Spain) and a degree in Industrial Engineering from UNLZ (Argentina).
-I am a Ph.D. student at the UNLZ and URJC, in Information and Communication Technologies (ICTs) and Engineering.
+I hold a degree in Industrial Engineering from UNLZ (Argentina) and a Master's in Decision Systems Engineering from URJC (Spain).
+I am a Ph.D. student at the URJC and UNLZ, in Information and Communication Technologies (ICTs) and Engineering.
 My research focuses on data science, natural language processing (NLP), and cognitive neuroscience.

 ## ✨ Interests:
 - Mathematical modeling and machine learning